-- Demonstrate an understanding of the sociological and psychological theories of crime causation and evaluation of human behavior. - Apply critical thinking and problem solving techniques to the criminal justice and computer forensics environment. - Demonstrate the ability to apply principles of statutory law and due process within the criminal justice system. - Demonstrate interpersonal, written, and presentation skills required for successful employment in a criminal justice field. - Consistently exhibit ethical behavior and respect for a diverse community, applying services equitably to all people.
+- Demonstrate an understanding of the sociological and psychological theories of crime causation and evaluation of human behavior. - 2.
+Apply critical thinking and problem solving techniques to the criminal justice environment. - 3.
+Demonstrate the ability to apply principles of statutory law and due process within the criminal justice system. - Demonstrate interpersonal, written, and presentation skills required for successful employment in a criminal justice field. - 5.
+Explain how the criminal justice field responds to societal expectations.